Big Island Tiki Ladies

 We have a least four trees on our property and one of them was giving us ripe fruit the month we moved in so I had to work fast before they rotted.
 Thank goodness for the internet and nice neighbors!!
 My across the street neighbor, Linda, let me borrow a cookbook with ulu recipes.
 So I roasted several and then tried to figure out what to do with them.

-Jackfruit (or jakfruit) comes from the jackfruit tree, a cousin of the figtree, mulberry tree, and breadfruit family that grows in Southeast Asia.
+Jackfruit (or jakfruit) comes from the jackfruit tree, a cousin of the figtree, mulberry tree, and breadfruit family that grows in India and Southeast Asia.
 The largest tree-borne fruit in the world, jackfruit can weigh up to 100 pounds and grow up to three feet long.
 (Though, the average size of the fruit is 10 to 25 pounds.).

 A great thing about green jackfruits is they don’t have a strong flavor on their own, so they’re able to soak up herbs, spices, and other flavorings.
 This allows the fruit to be made into plant-based versions of shredded chicken, pulled pork, or other meat-based meals.
 The seeds are often boiled or roasted and eaten as snacks.
 They are similar to chestnuts or macadamia in taste and flavor.